 The recruitment industry is a huge sector in the UK, employing many thousands of people.
 Recruitment agencies work with companies to find appropriate people for their roles, and help individuals find their next job.
 Some agencies specialise in a single industry such as healthcare or manufacturing, whereas others cover a much broader market, working with any local companies they can find.

 Generalist recruiters register candidates from all backgrounds and experience levels.
-Looking for the right candidate for a particular job can be therefore a challenging and time-consuming task, as you have to look through a large pool of varied CVs that cover an extensive list of skills and experience, which are not always relevant to the position you are looking to cover.
+Looking for the right candidate for a particular job can be a challenging and time-consuming task, as you’ll need to look through a large pool of varied CVs and extensive list of skills and experience that are not always relevant to the position you are looking to cover.

-Specialist recruitment agencies focus in certain industry, skill set or location and therefore work in a niche market.
-Whitehall Resources, for example, is a specialist recruitment agency who provides software system experts in SAP, Oracle and IT.
-These areas are further broken down in vertical markets within the business, such as permanent and contract recruitment for each category, and also per country.
+Specialist recruitment agencies work in a niche market, focusing in a specific industry, skill set or location.
+Whitehall Resources, for example, is a specialist recruitment agency who provides their clients with software system experts for their SAP, Oracle and IT job roles.
+These areas are further broken down in permanent and contract recruitment for each category, and also per country.

 Why clients prefer specialist recruiters